Arkthos/The-Escalation-Protocol/README.md

 ## 🔥 Final Words

+This repo exists Because customers deserve better.

+Because we can’t keep losing valuable insights to red tape and review queues.

-This repo exists because I got tired of being told no.
+Because I got tired of being told no.
 No, that’s not formatted right.
 No, that can’t go in the wiki.
 No, that’s not aligned with our ingestion goals.